In Bruges: Plot

-Carrying out orders, inexperienced hitman Ray shoots a priest during confession, but accidentally kills an altar boy standing in the line of fire.
-He and his mentor Ken are sent to hide in Bruges by their boss Harry, where they are to sightsee and await further instruction.
+Carrying out his first order, inexperienced hitman Ray shoots a priest during confession, but accidentally kills an altar boy standing in the line of fire.
+He and his mentor Ken are sent by their boss, Harry, to hide in Bruges, where they are to sightsee and await further instruction.
 Ken finds the city beautiful and relaxing, while Ray is bored and hates it.

-They chance upon a film shoot involving a dwarf actor, which amuses Ray.
+They chance upon a film shoot involving a dwarf actor named Jimmy; this amuses Ray.
 Ray is attracted to Chloë, a local drug dealer moonlighting as a production assistant.
 He takes her to a restaurant, where he gets into an argument with a Canadian couple over smoking indoors and punches them.
-Chloë takes Ray to her apartment where they begin to have sex, but her ex-boyfriend Eirik appears and threatens Ray with a handgun.
+Chloë takes Ray to her apartment where they begin to have foreplay, but her ex-boyfriend Eirik appears and threatens Ray with a handgun.
 Ray effortlessly disarms the small-time criminal and fires the gun, loaded with blanks, in Eirik's face, blinding him in one eye.
 Chloë admits that she and Eirik rob tourists, but insists she had told Eirik that Ray was not a target.
 As Chloë drives Eirik to the hospital, Ray pockets the gun and helps himself to a handful of live rounds as well as Chloë's stash of drugs.
-He and Ken spend a debauched night with the dwarf actor, Jimmy, who takes cocaine and rants about a coming war between blacks and whites.
+He and Ken spend a debauched night with Jimmy, who takes cocaine and rants about a coming war between blacks and whites.

 Harry calls Ken and reveals that the trip was an attempt to give Ray a good experience before he dies.
 He orders Ken to kill Ray, on the principle that killing a child, even accidentally, is unforgivable.
 With a handgun supplied by Harry's local contact Yuri, Ken tracks Ray to a park and reluctantly prepares to kill him.
 Ray, however, distraught at his killing of the boy, prepares to kill himself with Eirik's loaded gun.
 Seeing this, Ken stops Ray, informs him of Harry's order and tells him to leave Bruges to have a fresh start.
 He gives Ray some money and puts him on a train to another city, while confiscating his gun to prevent a further suicide attempt.
 Ken phones Harry to tell him the truth, and Harry immediately sets out for Bruges, furious at the insubordination.
-He picks up a gun and a box of dumdum bullets at Yuri's, and Eirik, Yuri's son, learns of his intention.
+He picks up a pistol and a box of dumdum bullets at Yuri's, and Eirik learns of his intention.